 Cut the water spinach into the size required by the dish.
 In most cases, water spinach is cut into two-inch lengths but that is a matter of practice rather than a strict rule.

-Whether including the water spinach to a stir-fry or a soup, remember to add the bottom half to the pan or pot about three to five minutes ahead of the upper half.
+Whether including the water spinach in a stir-fry or a soup, remember to add the bottom half to the pan or pot about three to five minutes ahead of the upper half.
 This will ensure that by the time the leafy upper part is done, the lower half will be cooked just right.
 Add the lower stalks too early and they will be soggy by the time the leaves and tender stalks are done.
 Add them too late and they will still be tough by the time the leaves are cooked through.
 It may take a little practice to find the right interval between the addition of the lower and upper halves of the water spinach to the pot but, once you get the hang of it, you will be able to enjoy water spinach cooked just right.